 - Obtain valid licenses through your Infoblox representatives.
 Note that Cloud Platform licenses may only be installed on cloud virtual appliances.
 They may not be installed on physical or virtual Trinzic Enterprise appliances.
 Deploy the Cloud Platform Appliances and install the Cloud Platform license along with the Enterprise, vNIOS, DHCP, and DNS licenses included in the license bundle for the Cloud Platform Appliance.
 If you plan to use the Cloud user interface functionality on the Grid Master, obtain a Cloud Network Automation license for your Grid Master and Grid Master Candidate.
 For information about how to obtain and install licenses, see Managing Licenses.

 If you are implementing Cloud Network Automation in AWS, consider Elastic Scaling to see if it better fits your business needs when you purchase your licenses.
 You can purchase multiple dynamic licenses and automatically pre-provision vNIOS cloud appliances according to your business needs.
+For information about Elastic Scaling, see The table below provides information about the IB-FLEX platform and various flavor settings.

 - If the Cloud Platform Appliance is not part of the Grid, join it to the Grid.
 For more information about how to join a member to the Grid, see Joining Appliances to the Grid.
 If you have implemented Elastic Scaling, ensure that you follow the necessary steps to automatically provision your vNIOS cloud appliances and join them to the Grid.
 For more information, see Using Elastic Scaling to Pre-provision and Launch vNIOS Members.